In a nutshell

 If you experience or witness a violation of the Code of Conduct, you are invited to report it by either clicking the red flag Report button on full PREreviews, by emailing us at email@example.com, or by submitting an anonymous report via this form.

 All complaints will be taken seriously, reviewed and investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.

 Under each full PREreview there is an option to add a comment.
 The comment box can be used by authors, for example, to respond to the PREreview.

 To add a comment to a full PREreview, type in your text in the comment box, and click on Comment.

 One important innovation of this latest version of the PREreview platform are communities.

-PREreivew communities are groups that form around an identity, research topic, an institution, a laboratory, a journal club, or program.
-Examples of PREreivew communities are Outbreak Science and Open Reviewers.
+PREreview communities are groups that form around an identity, research topic, an institution, a laboratory, a journal club, or program.
+Examples of PREreview communities are Outbreak Science and Open Reviewers.